 - Challenge to FWS and NPS Alaska Hunting Regulations (SCI v.
 Zinke)

-SCI filed suit against the FWS and NPS to challenge rules adopted by the Obama Administration that prohibit and/or restrict certain means and methods of hunting on National Preserves, National Wildlife Refuges, and specifically the Kenai National Wildlife Refuge in Alaska (for reasons discussed below, the NWR part of the case was dropped).
+SCI filed suit against the FWS and NPS to challenge rules adopted by the Obama Administration that prohibit and/or restrict certain means and methods of hunting on National Preserves, National Wildlife Refuges and specifically the Kenai National Wildlife Refuge in Alaska (for reasons discussed below, the NWR part of the case was dropped).
 The State of Alaska and the Alaska Professional Hunters Association filed similar challenges.
 The cases are proceeding together.
 The Center for Biological Diversity, HSUS and several other national and Alaska-based anti-hunting organizations intervened to defend the regulations.
 Briefing has been stayed in the cases because the NPS proposed to withdraw some of the challenged regulations.
 The parties all agreed to wait and see what happens with the NPS’s proposed withdrawal before proceeding to briefing any remaining issues.

 In early 2017, Congress passed and the President signed into law a joint resolution, under authority of the Congressional Review Act (CRA), that reversed the FWS regulation imposing hunting restrictions on National Wildlife Refuges in Alaska.
 On April 20, 2017, CBD filed a lawsuit challenging the joint resolution and the CRA.
 SCI and the NRA intervened to defend the CRA and joint resolution.
 SCI and the NRA filed a motion to dismiss, as did the Federal Defendants and Pacific Legal Foundation.
 On May 9, 2018, the Alaska district court granted the motions and dismissed the case.
 The court agreed with SCI and the Federal Government that CBD lacked standing to assert one of its two claims.
 The court also ruled that none of CBD’s claims stated plausible claims for relief.
 CBD has appealed the decision to the Ninth Circuit.
-SCI/NRA are parties and will participate in briefing, which will be completed this winter.
+SCI/NRA are parties and will participate in briefing, which will be completed in May 2019.

 - Mexican Wolf Rule Revisions (SCI v.
 Zinke)

 SCI and SCI’s two New Mexico chapters filed suit in New Mexico federal district court in late 2015 challenging revisions to the Mexican wolf experimental population regulations that the FWS finalized in January 2015.
 The New Mexico court transferred the case to Arizona.
-On April 26, 2017, the court heard oral argument from all four cases currently challenging the Mexican wolf rule, including two filed by anti-hunting groups that challenged that the rules are not aggressive enough and two, including SCI’s case, that asserted that the rules go too far.
+On April 26, 2017, the court heard oral argument from all four cases currently challenging the Mexican wolf rule, including two filed by anti-hunting groups that challenged that the rule was not aggressive enough and two, including SCI’s case, that asserted that the rule went too far.
 In April 2018, the court granted summary judgment to the anti-hunting groups and remanded the rule to the FWS, ordering the parties to agree on a schedule for the FWS to revise the rule.
 In particular, the court directed the FWS to reconsider its determination that the experimental population is non-essential.